cprieststephens/music-library/README.md

 ### Clone this repository

 - Create a fork of this repo.
-- Clone your copy of the repo.
+- Copy the fork's git address and clone to you machine using `git clone`.

 ### Install the project dependencies

-Use the command `npm install` to download the project's dependencies.
+Use `npm install` to download the project's dependencies.

 ## Run the test code

-Use the command `npm test` to run the integration tests.
+Use `npm test` to run the integration tests.

 ## Use Postman to interact with the database

-- Use the command `npm start` to start your server.
+- Use `npm start` to start your server.
 - Open Postman and enter http://localhost:3000.
 - See the table below for routes and methods for each operation.
 - When using routes that contain `:id`, you will need to replace this with the artist's or album's ID.